hngx-org/Lightning-food-backend/README.md

 See more `dev-dependencies` in the [`package.json`](package.json) file.

 ## Contributors
-@ Team Panther, September 2023
+@ Team Lightning, September 2023
 [Move back up](#free-lunch-app)